soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E4_FAIR-WissKI_en.md

 - based on Semantic Web technologies
 - modular in design and standards-oriented.

+> **What is WissKI?**
+> WissKI (Scientific Communication Infrastructure) is a free, open-source virtual research environment for cultural heritage and research data.
+>
+> It combines:
+> - ontology-based modeling
+> - Semantic Web technologies
+> - research data management.
+>
+> WissKI enables research and collection data to be structured according to their meaning and relationships, rather than only stored in predefined tables.

+---

 ## FAIR compliance of WissKI

 WissKI is **not just** a collection database.